 - OAuth flow → JWT token from Google

-- Web3Auth Nodes verify JWT via Google JWKS endpoint
+- Web3Auth Nodes verify the JWT via Google's JWKS endpoint

-- Nodes generate key share (1/3 of key), store at themselves
+- Nodes generate a key share (1/3 of the key) and store it

-- Device share (1/3) generated and encrypted in browser/app
+- Device share (1/3) is generated and encrypted in the browser/application

-- Backup share (1/3) — can be recovery phrase, password, or social factor
+- Backup share (1/3) — can be a recovery phrase, password, or social factor

-For recovery, need 2 of 3 shares (2-of-3 threshold).
-Key reconstructed in-memory only at signing moment.
+For recovery, only 2 out of 3 shares (2-of-3 threshold) are needed.
+The key is reconstructed in-memory only at the moment of signing.

 import { Web3Auth } from "@web3auth/modal";